tankh99/tp/docs/UserGuide.md

 ### Adding a patient: `addp`

-Adds a patient to the CogniCare application.
+Add a patient to the CogniCare application.

 Format: `addp n/NAME p/PHONE_NUMBER e/EMAIL [a/AFFLIATED_WITH]…​`